neondatabase/website/next/content/docs/guides/vercel.md

 1. On the Vercel dashboard, select **Settings** > **Integrations**.
 1. Find the **Neon** integration and select **Manage**.

-## Using the Neon integration with Vercel Preview Deployments
+## Using the Neon integration with preview deployments

 Vercel [Preview Deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) enable teams to preview changes to an application in a live, production-like environment without merging those changes to the Git project's production branch, enabling anyone with access to the preview to provide feedback before changes are merged.